sawan2024/Netflix-clone/README.md

-Not A Responsive website
+Not A Responsive website,
-just for time in 2022
+just for time pass in 2022
 that time i am a beginner